plptools/plptools/README.md

 To build plpfuse, the following packages are required:

+* GNU Make
 * FUSE: https://github.com/libfuse/libfuse (MacFUSE on macOS)
-* libattr: https://savannah.nongnu.org/projects/attr (not required on macOS)
+* libattr: https://savannah.nongnu.org/projects/attr (not required on macOS or BSD)

 For command-line editing and history support in plpftp, Readline 4.3 or later or a compatible library is required.